tyage/blog.tyage.net/content/posts/2023-03-12-acsc-2023-gotion/index.md

 ---

 I made a Gotion Challenge in [ACSC](https://acsc.asia/) (Asian Cyber Security Challenge) 2023.

-Here is the author's writeup.
+This is a byte-range cache poisoning XSS challenge.

 Challenge Description: